kotgirep/Short-story-SanDiego/README.md

 4.Compare and contrast equivalent real estate

 If our business case is to find the fine property in san diego, feature importance is best which helps to find best features for the business case.We may employ the latent variables of walk score, crime rate, and school proximity rank in fractal clustering and prediction to improve the model’s accuracy.
 Clustering algorithms could help to get to know property distribution by zip code.Moreover you can analyze if the property price is high then what is the walkscore of the real estate in addition to this, you can identify if the crimerate is less in that particular area etc.

+### Feature Transformation and Data enrichment

+The technique of changing your data while maintaining the knowledge is known as feature transformation.
+These changes will make it much easier to grasp Machine Learning methods, resulting in improved outcomes.
+In feature transformation we can merge two colums and create one column from it.
+Lets say I have two columns one has Street Address and other has zipcodes simply, I can merge those two columns and create another column Full Address which will have street address and zip codes.
+Code snippet will be as follows

+### Web Scraping

+Web scrapping helps to get the data from zillow which has data of properties.
+We can scrape the data either by tool or by coding.
+By doing so we can find walkscore, Crime rate, School Proximity etc and simply merge all the dataset for better visualization and better understansing of the dataset.Web scraping on Zillow centered on a location and postcode can provide information about each property such as rent, Zestimate, HOA, Mortgage, Expected payment, sold cost, percent rise in price in the last 12 months, and percent increase for the following year.
+By introducing headers and reading only just few records at a time, we can fix the captcha and cookie issues.
+The first step in data enrichment was to combine it with the housing dataset.
+Following are the essential imports for Web Scrapping.